 });

-The server provides access to these documentation resources:
+The server provides access to several reference resources:

 zig://docs/language-reference